-To improve physical and mental well-being through recreational music making.
+To improve physical and mental well-being through music making.

-To reach communities of all abilities, ages and cultural diversity.
+To reach communities of all abilities, ages and cultural backgrounds.

-Donna has worked as a professional Community Musician for 17 years.
-She has specialist knowledge in a variety of musical genres and a proven track record of delivering high quality musical workshops.
-Throughout her career Donna has delivered workshops to people of all ages, abilities and backgrounds including:
+Donna has worked as a professional community musician since 2003.
+She has specialist knowledge of a variety of musical genres and a proven track record of delivering high quality musical workshops.
+Throughout her career, she has delivered workshops to people of all ages, abilities and backgrounds, including: